 In this post on how to celebrate the Diwali festival, I have described a few Diwali gift ideas which are eco-friendly and environmental safety.
 I would like to hear more from you and do let me know your thoughts by dropping a comment below.
 I have not specifically mentioned the firecrackers and I would like to hear about the alternatives for it without compromising the fun.

-In conclusion, i request you to visit my other diwali recipes collection with diwali sweets and snacks. it includes sweets like, kaju barfi, coconut ladoo, mysore pak, dry gulab jamun, rasgulla, rasmalai and rava ladoo recipe. in addition to diwali sweets recipe check my other collection of recipes like
+In conclusion, I request you to visit my other Diwali recipes collection with Diwali sweets and snacks. it includes sweets like, kaju barfi, coconut ladoo, mysore pak, dry gulab jamun, rasgulla, rasmalai and rava ladoo recipe.
+In addition to the Diwali sweets recipe check my other collection of recipes like

 Video recipes of Diwali sweet and snack recipes:

-Celebrate Diwali festival with diyas instead of candles and electric lights
+Celebrate the Diwali 2022 festival with diyas instead of candles and electric lights

 Avoid using electric lights to illuminate and decorate your home. it will not only reduce the amount of electricity consumption but will also enhance the aura of diyas. don’t forget to include your little ones; it is the most enjoyable activity for them. keep them busy by getting them to decorate and colour the diyas.